 - nonparametric/semiparametric models

-- scalable Bayesian methods using optimization algorithms and approximate MCMC algorithms
+- scalable Bayesian methods using non-convex optimization algorithms and approximate MCMC algorithms

 - functional/longitudinal data analysis.